Haroon-1/TechChallengeApp/solution.md

 # Cloud Solution to the Servian TechChallenge

 ## Solution
+For this solution, I deployed the application on Azure with AKS using Terraform on a 2-node cluster with autoscaling enabled.
+*Pre-requisites include Azure CLI, Terraform and the AKS cli (kubectl).
+If using Cloud Shell, these are pre-installed.*

+Ideally I would be using the Kubernetes provider in Terraform to also then deploy the application inside the cluster, as well as use Azure Container Registry for the images and a service principal to manage the authentication for it.
+For the purpose of this challenge, I am using kubernetes config files located [here](k8s-cluster/).

+A few changes that I made are as below:
 1. Rebuilt the docker image to contain the database perimeters.
 2. Used golang:1.15-alpine image.
 Was unable to figure out the issue otherwise.
 3. Added the provided dependencies within the docker file.